 The deer are always watching you.

-Although they look like endearing creatures, these deer are semi-wild animals and they can get rather aggressive if they think you have food for them.
+Although they look like endearing creatures, these deer are still wild animals and can get rather aggressive if they think you have food for them.
 I bought some deer crackers and they followed me closely.
-In my haste, I stuffed some crackers into my jacket pocket and a deer was knock-nudging me at my pocket from behind as I walked away quickly.
-Very soon, I finished distributing the crackers and dismissed all ideas of purchasing a second packet.
+In my haste, I stuffed some crackers into my jacket pocket and walked away, but a deer came knock-nudging into me from behind.
+It was very determined to make me surrender the crackers!
+Very quickly, I finished giving it all away and dismissed all ideas of purchasing a second packet.
 I don’t wanna get head-butted by a deer!